FLEXTool/FLEX/README.md

 ### Missing features
 - Snapshot view (i dont think this one is going to make it in)
-- Searching (hope to implement this at some point)

 ![tvOS Selection and Movement](view_selection.gif "tvOS Selection")
 ![tvOS Color and Text](tvOS_color_text.gif "tvOS Selection")